vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 *** =key3: 50c903a00a

 *** =instructions3
-Count the number of unique birthdate entries in the people table.
+Count the number of unique birth dates in the `people` table.
 *** =solution3
 ```{sql}
 SELECT COUNT(DISTINCT birthdate)